tum-ewk/OpenTUMFlex/README.md

 3. **Creating your own scenario**:
    * A scenario based approach is incorported in OpenTUMflex design.
 Here, a scenario refers to the device configurations installed at the prosumer premises.
 For example: A scenario can refer to just a household with PV, BSS and EV.
    * Once you have succesfully installed OpenTUMflex, you can choose or create your own scenario inside [scenario.py](https://github.com/tum-ewk/OpenTUMFlex.py/blob/master/opentumflex/scenarios/scenarios.py).
 To give an idea, we have already created 10 sample scenarios.
-   * For more information refer to our [documentation](https://github.com/tum-ewk/OpenTUMFlex.py/wiki/Usage-and-Functions-in-OpenTUMFlex)
+   * For more information refer to our [documentation](https://github.com/tum-ewk/OpenTUMFlex.py/wiki/Usage-and-Functions-in-OpenTUMFlex).

 4. **Output file formats:**
-   * Generate a variety of plots related to optimial operation plan, flexiblity, aggregated flexibility potential of the prosumer devices
+   * Generate a variety of plots related to optimial operation plan, flexiblity, aggregated flexibility potential of the prosumer devices.
-   * The model delivers the flexibility offers of each device in suitable formats which can be directly used in FlexMarket interactions
+   * The model delivers the flexibility offers of each device in suitable formats which can be directly used in FlexMarket interactions.

+## Conflicts of Interest:

+The authors declare no conflict of interest.
+All authors have equally contributed to the development of this software.

 ## References